RobbMoskv/Full-Stack-Playground-Application/README.md

 The following short documentation should explain the **simple architecture** used in this project.
 To achieve a clean (but not yet true) _seperation of concerns_ the application was layered.

-#### Database Layer
+#### Database

-The database layer makes use of an existing Docker image.
+The database makes use of the official MongoDB Docker image.
 To set this up choose the latest mongo image from Docker Hub, map the ports and run a container.

 ```bash